top of page

 Things to Consider

 I recommend having a plan for what you'll do if your temperatures fall outside your temperature range.
-I made the decision to assign my daytime highest temperature fabric to 27°C and above and the lowest to 13°C and below.
+I decided to assign my daytime highest temperature fabric to 27°C and above and the lowest to 13°C and below.
 I did the same with my overnight low fabrics.
 The downside of this was that we had a hot summer and days where the highs and the (highest of the) lows ended up being the same colours over several days.
 Once the quilt is finished it won't matter though.
 It will still be a great representation of the change in temperature throughout the year.
 And no one will really know what the actual temperatures were, not even me!

 Something else to consider is whether you'll use a single set of fabrics for your temperature ranges (like www.darcyquilts.com has done) or if you will split them - as I have done - into daytime highs and overnight lows.
 I graduated my fabrics from red for hot, to blue for cold.
 I used Kona Solids for the daytime temperatures and I used Essex linens for the overnight lows.
 Some of my Essex linens have a shimmer and some without, this offers some movement and variation throughout the quilt.
 Using different fabrics for the 'geese' of the Koru Geese block allows them to pop out of the block more.